cortex-cms/cortex-docs/basics/deployment.md

 DEPLOYED=true
 ```

-This will configure various things, such as [dotenv](https://github.com/bkeepers/dotenv) to behave normally in a deployed scenario.
+This will configure various things such as [dotenv](https://github.com/bkeepers/dotenv) to behave normally in a deployed scenario.